Does your business have a crisis communication plan?

 - Find out the steps where you need to make improvements.

-Now, after going through different strategies of crisis communication, let us now have a look upon the steps to make a communication plan for crises-
+Now, after going through different strategies of crisis communication, let us now have a look upon the steps to make a full crisis communication theory and plan for crises.

 8 Steps of making a Crisis Communication Plan

 This team may have the company CEO, top public relations executive, and a legal counsel.
 In case your PR executives do not have such expertise, you may hire an independent consultant or an agency.

 Along with CEOs, some other chief executives who are excellent communicators should handle this.
 Proper spokesperson training should also be provided, so no misunderstanding or misinterpretation occurs.

 3. Establish proper communication protocols for communication tree